mastrojs/mastrojs.github.io/data/guide/static-blog-from-markdown-files.md

 }
 ```

 After opening your browser's JavaScript console and clearing what's already printed out there with the button labelled `🚫`, open the page in the Mastro preview pane.
+(Or if you're running Mastro in a Terminal instead of with the VS Code extension, you need to reload the page in your browser and observe the output written by `console.log` in the Terminal.)

+If you don't see any output, it means that the `console.log` line was never run.
+Most likely, because the URL you entered for the page did not route to the page where you put the `console.log` in.

 ## Generating pages with route parameters